fhollenbach/RCrashcourse/CourseNotes.md

     ## [1] 1990 1986 1995 1992 1991

+**Question 3** Think of an example that you might collect data for.
+Create three vectors, each with five hypothetical values for each variable.
+Make sure to use *good* names for each vector.

+### Combining into data frames

-Now we have three different vectors, each including the observations for five students in terms of their names, height, and birth year.
+Now we have three different vectors, each including the observations for five students: their names, height, and birth year.
 We can combine these variables into a data frame using the `data.frame()` function.
 Note that to combine the different vectors into one data frame, they all have to have the same length (contain the same number of elements).

 ``` r
 student_df <- data.frame(names, height, birth_year)